azarkevich/DeepgramRealtimeTranscriber/README.md

 ```

 3. Add path to bin with gcc to PATH
-In my cae it was `C:\msys64\mingw64\bin`
+In my case it was `C:\msys64\mingw64\bin`

 Try execute in started console `gcc` to see if PATH is ok.
 Try reboot if path not applied.

-4. Find in main.go line where device name specified, and change it to your device.
+4. Find in `main.go` line where device name specified, and change it to your device.

 ```go
 	DeviceNameRx:  `CABLE\s*Output`,